 Driving there is difficult; the road is difficult for a car, but a jeep handles the bumpy route considerably better.
-There are three roads that lead to Landmannalaugar, and since each one requires crossing a river, be sure your car is 4×4 and watertight.
-You ride might be smoother if you let half the air out of your tyres.
+There are three roads that lead to Landmannalaugar, and since each one requires crossing a river, make sure your car is 4×4 and watertight.
+Your ride might be smoother if you let half the air out of your tyres.
 Only do this if you are sure you can inflate them again.

 The Landmannalaugar mountains are situated in an area called “Fjallabak” meaning behind the mountains.
 This illustrates the remoteness of the area.
 The Landmannalaugar area is a geothermal hotspot and has seen a lot of volcanic activity.
 There are many steam vents, which give the mountains a unique appearance.

 The unique quality that makes this area famous is the colour of the mountains.
 There are many different shades and colours and the mountains appear as if they have been painted.